 Where can I get it from?

 Emergency contraception is available free of charge to young people from a range of local services, including pharmacies involved in local emergency contraception schemes.
-If you are over 16 you can, if you choose, also buy it from chemists.
+If you are over 16 you can, if you choose, also buy the emergency contraceptive pill from pharmacies.

 “I think I’ve left it too late...”

 Don’t despair.
-If you didn’t manage to get emergency contraception within 72 hours of having unprotected sex you should still seek help.
+If you didn’t manage to get emergency contraception from a pharmacy within 72-120 hours of having unprotected sex you should still seek help.
+The IUD ’the coil’ must be fitted by a specially trained doctor or nurse within five days (120 hours) of unprotected sex, or five days after the earliest time you could have ovulated.
 Click here to find a contraceptive service convenient to you.
-They may be able to fit an IUD as an emergency contraceptive method up to 5 days after unprotected sex.